-• Sync Time With GPS
+• Sync Time With GPS - If Equipped

 This feature will allow you to automatically have the radio set the time.
-To change the Sync Time setting, press the "Sync with GPS Time" button on the touchscreen until a check-mark appears next to the setting, showing that setting has been selected.
-Press the back arrow button on the touchscreen to return to the previous menu, or push the back button on the faceplate.
+To change the Sync Time setting, press the "Sync with GPS Time" button on the touchscreen to turn the feature on or off.